jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-08-24-fraud-detection-part-1/index.md

 ]
 ```

-The terminal on the right-hand side shows the output records.
+The terminal on the right-hand side shows the output records of the Flink app while the left-hand side records logs of the transaction app.
 We see that the account IDs end with all odd numbers, which matches transactions from flagged accounts.

 ![](terminal-result.png#center)